KILTprotocol/spec-ext-credential-api/readme.md

 Because of the anticipated multitude of various CTypes, the extension is not expected to provide a UI to create and fill in the claims.
-The role of the extension is to let the user authorize and sign off the claims prepared by the attester.
+The role of the extension is to let the user authorize and sign off on the claims prepared by the attester.

 The attester SHOULD provide a UI to create and fill in the details of the claim.